 In our opinion, the valuation is complete and accurate, and the methodology and assumptions are reasonable as a basis for the valuation.
-The valuation takes into account the effect of all amendments to the System enacted through the 2020 session of the General Assembly.
+The valuation takes into account the effect of all amendments to the System enacted through the 2021 session of the General Assembly.

 Effective with the June 30, 2017 valuation, the assumed rate of return will be reduced by 0.10% (10 basis points) from the immediate prior actuarial valuation, as long as the actual rate of return for the fiscal year ending with the current valuation date exceeds the assumed rate of return from the immediate prior actuarial valuation.
 The assumed rate of return may not decrease below 7.00% net of investment expenses.
-Since the actual rate of return for the year ending June 30, 2020 was less than 7.30%, the assumed rate of return used in the current valuation remained at 7.30%.
+Since the actual rate of return for the year ending June 30, 2021 was greater than 7.30%, the assumed rate of return used in this valuation was decreased from 7.30% to 7.20%.